 One million people have Parkinson’s disease in the U.S., and at least half may experience clinical depression, anxiety or other mental health issues.
 For some people, depression and anxiety may emerge prior to the motor symptoms of Parkinson’s, and mental health issues can complicate other symptoms and affect long-term outcomes.

-There are more than 120,000 licensed mental health counselors in the U.S. who could help.
+There are more than 200,000 licensed mental health counselors and marriage and family therapists in the U.S. who could help.
 Medicare, however, does not cover or reimburse licensed mental health counseling services.
 Ninety percent of Parkinson’s patients receive health care coverage through Medicare and therefore have no coverage for these providers.

 It’s time to change that.